hashicorp/go-kms-wrapping/README.md

 It is possible, in `v2` of this library, to instantiate a wrapper as a [`plugin`](https://github.com/hashicorp/go-kms-wrapping/tree/main/plugin).
 This allows avoiding pulling dependencies of the wrapper directly into another system's process space.
-See the [`test plugins`](https://github.com/hashicorp/go-kms-wrapping/tree/main/plugin/testplugins) for guidance on how to do this; in this case, you'll definitely want to use `wrapping.WithConfigMap` to pass configuration to avoid pulling in package-specific options.
+See the [`example plugin-cli`](examples/plugin-cli/) for a complete example on how to do build wrapper plugins and use them in an application or the [`test plugins`](https://github.com/hashicorp/go-kms-wrapping/tree/main/plugin/testplugins) for guidance in how to build a plugin; in this case, you'll definitely want to use `wrapping.WithConfigMap` to pass configuration to avoid pulling in package-specific options.